Nold360/heqet/docs/k3s.md

 ## Profit!

-Now K3s should be setup.
-ArgoCD should be deployed by K3s-Helm-Operator.
-The Heqet-Application will bootstrap ArgoCD & hand over the control of all Application configuration to ArgoCD.
+Now K3s should be setup:

+ - ArgoCD should be deployed by K3s-Helm-Operator
+ - The Heqet-Application will bootstrap ArgoCD
+ - ArgoCD will take control of all Application configuration in heqet